 - Watch for slippery walking surface.
 Leaves, ice, and snow are all slippery.
 Slipping is not generally a problem on wet roads or sidewalks if the crutches have rubber tips.
 But wet crutch tips on indoor floors can be very slippery.

 - Never hang on the crutches.
 This puts pressure on the arm nerve and can cause damage.

 - Carry a backpack with necessities.
 This way things are easy to reach and out of the way.

 Things parents can do:

-If your child does not seem safe on crutches even after practicing with you, call the doctor.
-The doctor can refer you to a physical therapist who can teach your child how to use crutches.
+Call the health care provider if your child does not seem safe on crutches even after practicing with you.
+The provider can refer you to a physical therapist who can teach your child how to use crutches.

-If your child complains of numbing, tingling, or loss of feeling in their arm or hand, call the doctor.
+If your child complains of numbing, tingling, or loss of feeling in their arm or hand, call the provider.